JuhwanLee99/TeamProject2_DIP_Team5/README.md

   gallery (fused result + any recommended presets).
 The selected filter is what gets displayed.
 A copy of the fused correction is written to `data/output/scene_corrected.jpg`, and recommended filter previews (Natural/Vivid/Muted) are saved under `data/output/presets/`.
+  The script also verifies that the same parameters drive both the preview and manual correction pipeline and reports the observed pixel-level change, ensuring the saved image reflects the intended adjustments.

+**How `--fusion_weight` affects the result**

+- Higher values (closer to **1.0**) lean more on the AI diagnostic model, so exposure/white balance/saturation shifts follow what the diagnostic network recommends for the specific photo.
+Use this when the scene preset looks off (e.g., misclassified scene) or you want more adaptive corrections.
+- Lower values (closer to **0.0**) trust the scene preset more, so the output follows the typical look for that scene category and reduces the influence of the diagnostic network.
+Use this when the preset already matches the scene style and you want a more conservative change.
+- The default **0.6** is a balanced mix: it keeps the preset’s intended look while still letting the diagnostic model nudge the parameters toward the measured exposure/white balance/saturation needs of the input image.

 ---
 # 🛠️ Visual Studio Submission (For Graders)